-Applicants to the post-master's certificate program will be considered individually on the basis of the following criteria:
+Applicants to the Post-Master's Nurse Practitioner Certificate program will be considered individually on the basis of the following criteria:

 - Master's degree in nursing.
 Graduation from a program accredited by a nationally recognized accrediting agency is preferred.